NHV Hat Contest 2021

 Welcome to the 16th International NHV Hat Contest ‘Waste not, want not'!

-For the 2021 contest, your mission is to design a men's or women's (cocktail) hat or headpiece out of Panama straw.
-Each participant will receive a "surprise package" (the contents of each box are different) containing a slightly damaged Panama capeline, with a frayed edge for example, and trimmings left over from the process of transforming a straw capeline into hat.
-This material is provided by The Panama Hat Company, which normally uses these remnants and rejected capelines to make cocktail hats and trimmings themselves.
+For the 2021 contest, the mission was to design a men's or women's (cocktail) hat or headpiece out of Panama straw.
+Each participant received a "surprise package" (the contents of each box are different) containing a slightly damaged Panama capeline, with a frayed edge for example, and trimmings left over from the process of transforming a straw capeline into a hat.
+This material was provided by The Panama Hat Company, which normally uses these remnants and rejected capelines to make cocktail hats and trimmings themselves.
 The registration fee for the contest includes purchase of the straw and shipping to an addresses in the Netherlands or Belgium.

 The idea behind this challenge is that, as a creative, you do not always have to work with new materials, but should also be able to make something new from existing things, completely in line with the current global pursuit of sustainability.
 When making your contest hat, any way of adapting the material sent is allowed, such as painting, deconstruction, transformation, etc. A limiting condition, however, is that you may use support materials but may not add any additional material.
 An exception to this is the use of alternative materials for decoration and garnish, which are permitted as long as Panama straw continues to play the leading role.
 Not all the Panama straw sent to you needs to be used.

-If you would like more information about the age-old craft of Panama straw braiding, you can take a look at the website of Majesa/The Panama Hat Company: www.panamahats.co.uk.
+If you would like more information about the age-old craft of Panama straw braiding, take a look at the website of Majesa/The Panama Hat Company: www.panamahats.co.uk.

 As usual, there are only 50 places available.
 At the moment it is not possible to join anymore as the maximum number of participants has signed up.

 Participants designs must have arrived at the delivery address no later than April 25th, 2021.